r4ds3c/moukthar/README.md

-Here’s a clean and professional-looking version of your README with improved formatting, headings, and consistent structure:

----

 # 📱 Moukthar

 **Moukthar** is a remote administration tool (RAT) for Android devices, offering a comprehensive suite of surveillance and control features.